erinha/test-rename/README.md

 # test-rename
-Testing renaming branches in a repo under active development
+Testing renaming branches in a repo under active development.